Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 ・Develop a unifying vision and strategy that aligns with everyone's motivation

-・Set tangible goals such as sales targets and workforce size
+・Set tangible goals, such as sales targets and workforce planning

-Initially, some team members including the factory manager were skeptical, wondering, "Consulting???
+Initially, some team members, including the factory manager, were skeptical and thought, "Consulting?
 Really?"
-But as the sessions progressed, we began to see a noticeable shift in their attitudes and engagement.
+But as the sessions progressed, we began to see a noticeable shift in attitudes and engagement.
 Their eyes lit up, and real change started to take hold.

 Q: How did things change?

-The short-term mindset of "This will just mean more tedious work" or "It can't be helped" gradually shifted toward a more hopeful perspective "By helping shape the future of this company, we might actually create better ways of working."
-That shift in thinking was a very positive sign.
-I've always believed that mindset is essential for leading an organization effectively.
+The short-term mindset of "This will just mean more tedious work" or "It can't be helped" gradually shifted to a more hopeful perspective: "By helping shape the future of this company, we might actually create better ways of working."
+This change in thinking was a very positive sign.
+I've always believed that such a mindset is essential for effectively leading an organization.

-The saddest thing is when people can't see a future for themselves, become worn out, and eventually decide to leave.
+The most disheartening situation is when people cannot see a future for themselves, become worn out, and ultimately decide to leave.

 Q: What specific actions were taken?

-We shared the company's own assessment of its strengths and weaknesses, as well as broader social and industry trends with all employees.
+We shared the company's assessment of its strengths and weaknesses, along with broader social and industry trends, with all employees.

 In addition, we clearly communicated the process behind how our strategy was developed.
-Gaining a shared sense of understanding and agreement was crucial for smooth implementation going forward.
+Building a shared understanding and agreement was crucial for smooth implementation moving forward.

 The strategy was carefully designed to cover all key areas, from sales and service design to HR and labor relations.